vcheeney/Votify/README.md

 # Keep this terminal open for as long as you want to keep the database alive
 ```

+Before executing the next command, wait for the following message in your terminal:
+`"LOG: database system is ready to accept connections"`

 In another terminal:

 ```sh